 - Use a low to mid-range ISO value of 100 to 600 (or at least as low as possible);

 - Try using the HDR mode, which will allow you to improve exposure in a scene with a wide range of light (and darkness);

 - Choose a slower shutter speed if you like to smoothen water like lakes and oceans.
 For images with silhouettes start from 1/250s.
 Change the value up and down and see what it does to the image on your mobile screen.

 ➽ Make sure to check the 20 tips for creating stunning sunset and sunrise images with your iPhone and Android phone.

 Final thoughts on taking sunrise and sunset images with your iPhone or Android

-Taking images of a rising and setting sun is one of my favorite things to do.
-I hope this guide will help you create some lovely photos with your iPhone or Android smartphone yourself.
+Taking images of a rising and setting sun.
+I hope this guide will help you create lovely photos with your iPhone or Android smartphone.

 Start with gathering the right gear, like a tripod, remote shutter, and microfiber cloth.
 Then, look for an open area close to your home (preferably with some water nearby), set up your gear, use the tips for choosing the correct settings, and start creating romantic pictures of the sunrise or sunset.